awesome-inc/NEdifis/README.md

 ## Convention Tests

 Convention tests are useful to make sure your classes and unit tests fulfils a coding convention.
 These conventions can be a simple naming convention or a requirement that if you use `ExcludeCodeFromCoverage` you must provide a `Because`.

     class CheckConventions : ConventionBase
     {
-        protected override void Configure()
+        public CheckConventions()
         {
-            Conventions.Add(new ExcludeFromCodeCoverageClassHasBecauseAttribute());
-            Conventions.Add(new AllClassesNeedATest());
-            Conventions.Add(new ClassAndTestReferenceEachOther());
-            Conventions.Add(new TestClassesShouldEndWithShould());
-            Conventions.Add(new TestClassesShouldBePrivate());
+            Conventions.AddRange(new IVerifyConvention[]
+            {
+                new ExcludeFromCodeCoverageClassHasBecauseAttribute(),
+                new AllClassesNeedATest(),
+                new ClassAndTestReferenceEachOther(),
+                new TestClassesShouldEndWithShould(),
+                new TestClassesShouldBePrivate()
+            });
         }
     }

-You can create your own conventions implementing the `IVerifyConvention` Interface and adding the test to you `CheckConventions` Class.
+You can create your own conventions implementing the `IVerifyConvention` Interface and adding the test to your `CheckConventions` Class.

     public interface IVerifyConvention
     {
-        string HintOnFail { get; }
+        Func<Type, bool> Filter { get; }
-        bool FulfilsConvention(Type t);
+        void Verify(Type type);
     }